-As of August 1, 2015 and May 2, 2015 we had \$500 and \$0, respectively, accrued for contingent liabilities that management had determined to be probable and estimable.
+As of October 31, 2015 and May 2, 2015, we did not believe there was a reasonable probability any material loss for these various claims or legal actions, including reviews, inspections or other legal proceedings, if any, will be incurred.
+Accordingly, no accrual or disclosure of a potential range of loss has been made related to these matters.
 In the opinion of management, the ultimate liability of all unresolved legal proceedings is not expected to have a material effect on our financial position, liquidity or capital resources.